 - 1. Variance: A variance is a permitted violation of the official zoning ordinance.
 As stated in Pennsylvania's Municipalities Planning Code (53 P.S. §10910.2), it is used when zoning provisions "inflict unnecessary hardship" upon a property owner, disallowing reasonable use of the property.
 Variances must be applied for, to be reviewed and considered by a municipality's ZHB, as well as open to public comment.
 A ZHB may also attach conditions and safeguards to the variance before granting approval.
 Most relevant to this project is a use variance, which permits specific uses of a property contrary to a given zoning ordinance. - 2.
 Rezoning: Rezoning MI parcels to CO, especially where an MI parcel adjoins CO parcels, is another potential action.
 A developer may file a request to have the property rezoned via an amendment to the Zoning Ordinance.
-Public notice of the rezoning request with a public hearing in front of the ZHB must be completed. - 3.
-Recreational Overlay: Overlays offer a way to set special zoning requirements to selected tax parcels meeting certain criteria, which supersede zoning regulations already in place.
-A recreational overlay would emphasize the importance of recreational activities in a given area, encourage their development, and provide the opportunity to preserve and protect sensitive wildlife habitat.
+As required by PA State Act 247, the rezoning would first go before the Luzerne County Planning Commission for an up or down vote.
+The rezoning then would require three meetings in front of the Luzerne County Council, the third meeting of which would constitute a public hearing with a final up or down vote.
+Public notice and notification of adjoining parcel owners is also undertaken as part of the process.